It is NOT WHAT you

-- KOREA - Even though growth is slowing and a rising won is
+- KOREA - Even though growth is slowing, long term,

 we continue to like blue chip giants Korea Telecomm (KT), LG

-in 2005 and a MAJOR benefit from Chinese Yuan appreciation.
-The easiest
+in 2006 and a MAJOR benefit from Chinese Yuan appreciation.

 way for US investors to buy is through the Korea Fund (KF) or Country

 Ishare (EWY).
-Like Taiwan, this is a largely a bet on the US
+Like Taiwan, this is largely a bet on

-story is now known to much bigger than just computer and pharmaceutical
+story is now known to be much bigger than just computer and pharmaceutical

 blue chips.
 Growth of 7.5%+ is likely to make India the world's fastest